Trea Turner slam, solo HR; Kershaw hurt, Dodgers beat Brews

 It wasn’t all good news for the playoff-bound Dodgers, though.

-Kershaw exited his start with left forearm discomfort in the second inning after 42 pitches.
+A somber Kershaw exited his start with left forearm discomfort in the second inning after 42 pitches.
 It’s the same injury that kept him on the injured list from July 4 to Sept.
 12.

+“It’s a tough blow,” he said.
+“Just felt something there in my elbow, I don’t know what it is.
+Kind of the same thing I’ve been dealing with.
+It got bad enough to where I couldn’t keep going.”

 Kershaw allowed three runs and two hits in 1 2/3 innings of his final regular-season start.
 The left-hander struck out one and walked none.
 He is 10-8 with a 3.38 ERA, his highest mark since a 4.26 ERA as a rookie in 2008.